Key Highlights

 -

-Persistence Pays Off: Candidates who took time to rectify their initial problems and applied again saw better results.
+Persistence Pays Off: Candidates who took the time to address their initial issues and reapply saw better results

 -